-\The final MTR report must be in English.
+^{}The final MTR report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.
+Options for site visits should be provided in the Inception Report

-8. MTR ARRANGEMENTS
+MTR ARRANGEMENTS

 The principal responsibility for managing this MTR resides with the Commissioning Unit.
-The Commissioning Unit for this project's MTR is UNDP Thailand's Country Office.
+The Commissioning Unit for this project's MTR is the UNDP Pacific Office.

-The commissioning unit will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the MTR team.
-The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.
+The commissioning unit will contract the consultant and ensure the timely provision of per diems and travel arrangements within FSM for the MTR consultant.
+The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange field visits as well as focal points in each state.